srjsunny/Retail-Data-Analysis/README.md

 # Retail-Data-Analysis
-The objective of the project is to analyze and solve various KPIs of Retail-Dataset using Apache Spark
+The objective of this project is to analyze Retail-Dataset and solve various KPIs of using **Apache Spark**.

+Data Format:
+`